 Processes can be understood by interviews with the operators that currently run the process but relying only on this approach is

-- costly – Interviews take time
+- Costly – Interviews take time

-- error-prone – People have imperfect memories and are prone to numerous cognitive biases
+- Error-prone – People have imperfect memories and are prone to numerous cognitive biases

 An alternative is to combine interviews with analysis derived from task/process mining.
 Process mining software enables companies to analyze their logs to understand real-life process flows.
 Task mining companies augment this log data with video recording of employee actions.
-Of course, these vendors also automatically remove non-public personal information NPPI from these video material.
+Of course, these vendors also automatically remove non-public personal information NPPI from these video materials.

 Processes evolve due to regulatory pressures and market pressures.
 Though they are sometimes improved with top-down lean or 6 sigma projects, these are few and expensive.
 Therefore, most processes have significant potential for improvement.

 Just consider the use of fax machines in the US healthcare system.
-Numerous media including Vox report how US healthcare system relies on hospitals sharing records with faxes or hand delivered documents because digital healthcare records were not built in a compatible manner across different institutions.
+Numerous media including Vox report how the US healthcare system relies on hospitals sharing records with faxes or hand delivered documents because digital healthcare records were not built in a compatible manner across different institutions.

 So before proceeding with the RPA implementation, it is worthwhile to look for improvements in the process as process improvements can

-- simplify the process
+- Simplify the process

-- make it more understandable therefore reducing the necessary programming and auditing effort
+- Make it more understandable therefore reducing the necessary programming and auditing effort

-- improve customer experience
+- Improve customer experience

-Choose your partners
+3. Choose your partners

-There are 4 types of partners that can help roll out an RPA solution.
+There are numerous RPA partners and consultants that can help roll out an RPA solution.
 While it may seem like a quick & cheap approach to use just an RPA solution for RPA deployment, case studies indicate that companies save significant time and money by using a best-of-breed approach (i.e. using process mining and machine learning tools in combination with RPA).

-Choose your task mining/process mining solution
+5. Pick your task mining/process mining solution

 While it is not mandatory to use a process mining solution for an RPA implementation, having a process mining solution helps companies